fluencelabs/cli/packages/cli/package/docs/commands/README.md

 ## `fluence provider offer-create`

 Create offers.
-You have to be registered as a provider to do that
+You have to be registered as a provider to do that.
+Alias: fluence provider oc

 ```
 USAGE